 Changes in the body happen all the time as we grow, especially in the process of becoming a mom.
 One of the most obvious changes are the enlargement of breasts, more so if you're in the breastfeeding phase.

 Even those who are naturally small in that area get suddenly big when they're breastfeeding.
-Full coverage bras may be the only type of bra that can handle your breast size when they get bigger.
+Full coverage bras may be the only type of bra that can handle your breast size when they get bigger, or can serve as good temporary bras when you don't have a good quality nursing bra yet.

 They'll also act as a barrier for accidental leakage, so you don't have to experience having 2 wet spots on your breasts which can be so embarrassing.